Bilorichenska coal mine: History

 The designing and engineering of the mine began in 1949.
 The mine is nicknamed "Bilorichenska" after the Belaya River.
 The mine was placed in a region where "a burning stone" was found in chalk deposits in the 18th century.
 Construction of the shaft began in December 1950, with the surface structures following in September of the next year.
 The mine was commissioned and opened in 1957.

 From 1960 to 1970, the miners of Bilorichenska won several all-union socialist competitions.
 In 1975, the mine produced approximately 670,000 tons of coal, continuing at this production rate for the following 15 years.

 After the collapse of the Soviet Union, production decreased rapidly due to a lack of investments and technology.
 By 1996, coal production amounted to only 193 thousand tons.
 By this time, all the coal reserves of the coal beds Almaznyi and Kamenskiy series had been exhausted.
 In September 2002, a new shaft commenced operation, equipped with a 3RD-90 heavy-duty complex.

 During the following seven years, a series of faces along the L6 bed 725 meters horizon were put into production, namely: the original eastern, 5th western, 2nd eastern, 2nd western, 6th western, 5th bis western, 3rd western and 1st bis eastern.
 Each face was equipped with heavy-duty complexes and machines.
 In 2010, coal production at Bilorichenska amounted to 1.182 million tons.
 In 2011, one more face was put into production, the 7th western.
 Its production amounted to more than 100 thousand tons of coal per month.

+Russian occupation head of the oblast Leonid Pasechnik stated that on 6 April 2026, Ukraine struck the mine, damaging a power substation and trapping workers underground, and that steps were being taken to rescue the workers.